-The role of Education Consultant is becoming increasingly popular in the field of education.
-You need to ensure your education consultant resume meets the needs of the applicant tracking systems and the reader.
+The role of an Education Consultant is becoming increasingly popular in the field of education.
+You need to ensure your education consultant resume meets the applicant tracking systems’ needs and the reader.

 This post should help you with your job search as a consultant in education.